-4 The Evolution of Indonesia's Education System Prior to the New Order due to the significant inroads that the PKI had made into the public education sector during the 1960s.
+4 The Evolution of Indonesia's Education System Prior to the New Order

 When the New Order came to power in 1966, it inherited an education system that was characterized by a fragmented rather than unified institutional and administrative structure (and in particular a separation between the public and religious school systems), and severe problems of educational access and quality.
-Furthermore is was a politically 'tainted' system
+Furthermore it was, in the eyes of the New Order elite, a politically tainted system due to the significant inroads that the PKI had made into the public education sector during the 1960s.